seth-olsen/python_analysis_tools/README.md

 # python_analysis_tools

-Collection of Seth Olsen's basic Python 3.9 tools for data analysis.
+This repository is a collection of Seth Olsen's basic Python 3.9 tools for data analysis.

 ## required packages